#TeenMom2 Dad Jeremy Calvert Admits To Putting Brooke Wehr Before His Daughter?

 “When [your] ex-wife sends you pics of [your] child…now [a] days that’s not allowed if [you’re] dating someone,” Calvert began, according to a report by In Touch Weekly on May 2.

-According to Jeremy Calvert’s post, he seemed to hint that his relationship with Wehr got in the way of his relationship with his daughter, four-year-old Adalynn.
+According to Jeremy Calvert’s post, he seemed to hint that his relationship with Wehr got in the way of his relationship with his daughter, 4-year-old Adalynn.

 “I feel horrible, I should have pulled my head out of my a** and stood up for myself and my child.
 But [thank] God I did before it was [too] late to do so,” he continued.

 “Addie will always come before any woman I settle down with from now on.
 She will be there for me when others won’t be.”

 Jeremy Calvert began dating Brooke Wehr two years ago after splitting from Adalynn’s mother, Teen Mom 2 star Leah Messer, months prior.